This post may contain affiliate links. Please see our disclosure policy.

 - 1 tsp pumpkin pie spice

-- 5 drops each of vanilla cinnamon and wild orange essential oil
+- 5 drops each of vanilla, cinnamon, and wild orange essential oil

 Instructions

-- Place ingredients (leaving out the oils) into a medium-sized saucepan
+- Place ingredients into a medium-sized saucepan.

 - Fill with water leaving an inch from the top.
 Bring almost to a boil over medium-high heat, then reduce heat to a simmer.